Ivsucram/ivsucram/README.md

 *******

-* **At the same time, I love video-games and related topics**.
+* **At the same time, I love video games and related topics**.
 Although I already have developed some projects in the past, I never uploaded them to Github (that small impostor syndrome that we all have), but this is changing!
-So following are some personal projects which I am working right now and I hope you can use or collaborate in a near future:
+So following are some personal projects which I am workingon right now, and I hope you can use or collaborate in the near future:
 * * [A multi-plataform emulator written in Rust](https://github.com/Ivsucram/ivsemu): Right now there is only Chip-8 emulation
 * * A 2D game-engine written in Rust (TODO: git)